KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/djangocon-us-will-vincent-jupyter-code.png)
 Jupyter code... the start of the classic machine learning model in a [Jupyter notebook](https://github.com/wsvincent/iris_ml).

-Notably, this takes about 20 lines of code (including imports), with a mere 2 lines doing the training.
+Notably, Will's classic machine learning model consists of about 20 lines of code (including imports), with a mere 2 lines doing the training.
 A Jupyter cell can be added to enter inputs and see results for the model.
 The model is eventually saved as a joblib file, "a serialized Python object for saving and loading trained ML models."

 Django is the web interface we can use to bring the model to the world.